 To All the Boys I’ve Loved Before

-To All the Boy’s I’ve Loved Before is a teen romance classic.
+To All the Boy’s I’ve Loved Before is a modern-day teen romance classic.
 Lara Jean (Lana Condor) writes love letters to every intense crush she ever has, to help get over them, but never sends these letters.
 Even from this premise, it is easy to predict that those letters will get out, but despite that, the events of the film are endlessly sweet and watchable.
 Lara Jean ends up fake dating Peter (Noah Centineo), a recipient of one of these letters, in order to avoid confrontation with another letter recipient, Lara-Jean’s sister’s boyfriend, Josh (Israel Broussard).
 TATBILB ultimately uses our expectations of teen love stories, and plays to them, making the film incredibly wholesome.
 The best part is that there is a confirmed sequel in the works.

 Set It Up